alfarizkyae/alfarizkyae.github.io/README.md

 ## About

-I'm a Mathematics and Statistics student at the **University of Sydney**, with a focus on Euclidean Geometry and Combinatorics.
+I'm a Mathematics and Statistics student at the **University of Sydney**, My main interest on Euclidean Geometry and Combinatorics.
 This site serves as my personal portfolio, showcasing my academic background, projects, and competition achievements.

 ---